Top

 • Less headache over the excess amount of court documents/paperwork

-• Having an advocate on your side that can help you pursue issues that are worth your time and money
+• Having an advocate on your side who can help you pursue issues that are worth your time and money

 • If your spouse hires legal defense, you should as well

-• If your spouse is hiding assets, our attorney has experience uncovering these
+• If your spouse is hiding assets, our attorney has experience in uncovering these

 What Are the Residency Requirements for Divorce in Florida?

-In order to qualify for divorce in Florida, at least one of the parties must have resided within state lines for at least six months.
-Also, you don't need to live separately to qualify.
+To qualify for divorce in Florida, at least one of the parties must have resided within state lines for at least six months.
+Also, you do not need to live separately to qualify.
 Many people choose to live together throughout the proceedings for financial or child-related reasons.

 How to File for Divorce in Florida